onderergun/fileUpload/README.md

 # fileUpload
-Parses through inventory downloaded from Arista CloudVision and uploads a file to every Arista device in the inventory
+Parses through inventory downloaded from Arista CloudVision and uploads the file to /mnt/flash directory of every Arista device in the inventory

-# Requires
-Paramiko

 # Usage